 On January 14, 1954, 10 Leon County teachers applied to the Comptroller of the State of Florida for a Certificate of Organization to create the Leon County Teachers Credit Union with an initial investment of $5 each.
 Twelve days later, their application was approved.
+The first member of the credit union was Edna Tait (pictured below).

-For many years, Ms. Lora Lewis served as Treasurer and ran the Credit Union out of her desk in her classroom at Leon High.
+For many years, Ms. Lora Lewis (pictured below) served as Treasurer and ran the Credit Union out of her desk in her classroom at Leon High.
 Many of her records and change fund were kept in an old cigar box.
 She even opened for business on Saturdays from her kitchen!

 In February of 2016, after a few different name changes from Leon County Teachers, to North Florida Education and now Envision Credit Union, we embarked on a partnership with FOCUS Credit Union headquartered in Chattahoochee, Florida.
 Originally founded as the Florida State Hospital Credit Union, FOCUS has a long standing history of quality member service with a strong commitment to their community.
 The partnership with FOCUS opened membership to residents and employees living in both Jackson County, Florida and Decatur County, Georgia, expanding our mission’s reach to provide personalized products with exceptional value to new communities.